 The friendly Seabase guy, Ron Simmons, passed away on the 4th of September, after a battle with cancer-and he will be missed!
 He has been with Seabase for over 10 years, and enjoyed talking with all of you.

 Until things get sorted out, Seabase will only be open on Saturdays and Sundays.
 Keep a watch for changes again- but we still hope to see you on weekends.
 As usual, reservations are a smart thing to do, and please let us know your arrival time, to prevent a drive all the way to Seabase to find a locked gate!

 call 435-884-3874 or email email@example.com for info or reservations

-It's been an interesting winter.
-Now with the (sometimes) warmer nights, we are finding that White Rocks Bay is already warmer -with the cover still installed.
-The Abyss is open, and the warmest area, but not as interesting.
-Don't forget to let us know if you are coming out 24 hours in advance preferably and especially on Thursday and Friday but helpful on weekends too.
+It's been an interesting summer.
+Now with the (sometimes) cooler nights, we are finding that White Rocks Bay is already warmer -with the cover still installed.
+The 62 foot Abyss is open, and is the warmest area, but not as interesting.
+Don't forget to let us know if you are coming out 24 hours in advance preferably and diving or snorkeling now on weekends only.
 We hope to see you out to enjoy the water.
 Just let us know when you're ready to dive or snorkel.
-Heads up, we are planning on an Easter event, put on by our own Becky Modderman.
-Come on out and show us your mad underwater finding skills.

 We will be open every day during July, but will require an appointment, so be sure to tell us when you are coming our way.
 Hours of operation will be 9 til 3 on weekdays, and 8 til 4 on Saturdays and Sundays.